-Today I’m brining you Patricia’s story of alcoholism.
+Today I’m bringing you Patricia’s story of alcoholism.
 She is sharing bravely and submitted her story anonymously in hopes of support.
 I’m proud to share her words.

 Falling into Alcoholism